wesbos/beginner-javascript-notes/notes/Module 2 Functions.md

 }
 ```

-The next thing is put it on it's own line.
+Put the function on one line.

 ```
 const add = (a,b = 3) => { return a + b; }
 ```

-Then we can get rid of the function block and return keyword.
+Get rid of the function block and the `return` keyword like so 👇

 ```js
 const add = (a, b = 3) => a + b;
 ```

 Now we have a short arrow function!

 You may have noticed that we did not get rid of the parentheses, and that is because there is more than one parameter.

+### Arrow Function Gotcha's

 There are a couple of other gotchas with arrow functions that we need to know about.

 Let's go over them now.

-**Returning an object**
+##### Returning an object

-let's make a function called `makeABaby()` that will take in the babies first and last name.
-Inside of the function we will have an object call baby, with a name and age.
+Let's make a function `makeABaby()`, which will accept a first and last name for the baby.

+Inside of the function, create an object `baby` with a `name` and `age` property. 👇

 ```js
 function makeABaby(first,last){